Israelites Enslaved in Egypt (5 reasons why)

 Pharaoh wanted to make the Israelites pay for using Egyptian land.

-# 5 Reason Rameses Enslaved Israelites (Exodus 1:10)
+# 5 Reason Israelites Enslaved by Ramses(Exodus 1:10)

-Exodus 1:10 gives us Pharaoh’s words, “Come on, let us deal wisely with them least they multiply, and it comes to pass that when there falleth out any war, they join also unto our enemies, and fight against us, and so get them out of the land.”
+Exodus 1:10 gives us Pharaoh’s words, “Come on, let us deal wisely with them lest they multiply, and it comes to pass that when there falleth out any war, they join also unto our enemies, and fight against us, and so get them out of the land.”

 The Israelites were distant relatives of the Hyksos.
 Rameses saw the threat of the Israelites joining the Hyksos in the event of a war.